 Wireless Access Points

 The Liverpool John Moores university wireless network is called eduroam and is available to all staff and students.
-The university also offers a wireless network called JMUwireless for older devices however this network is unencrypted and not recommended.

 What do I need to use the Wireless Network?